Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Twelve card vendors currently list Ecuador as available.
 The dollarized economy creates a unique advantage: USD-denominated crypto cards function at perfect parity with no conversion at any step.

-Kolo leads the free-tier cards at 5% BTC cashback with $0 annual fee and 0% FX - no staking, no monthly caps at typical spending levels, and in a dollarized economy every cent is real.
+Kolo remains one of the cleaner free-tier cards at 2% BTC cashback with $0 annual fee and 0% FX, and in a dollarized economy every cent is real.

 COCA offers a tiered system: 1% at free Starter, scaling to 3% (300 $COCA stake, $1K/month cap), 5% (3K stake, $2.5K cap), and 8% (30K stake, $10K cap).
 Above each tier's monthly allowance, purchases drop to 1%.
 The 6% APY on stablecoin balances is also tier-gated ($5K to unlimited caps).